 John Woodrow Cox

-John Woodrow Cox is an enterprise reporter at the Washington Post.
-Prior to joining the Post, he worked at the Tampa Bay Times in Florida and at the Valley News in New Hampshire.
+John Woodrow Cox is an enterprise reporter at The Washington Post.
+He previously worked at the Tampa Bay Times and at the Valley News in New Hampshire.

-He graduated from the University of Florida with a bachelor of science in journalism and a master of science in management.
+He attended the University of Florida, earning a bachelor of science in journalism and a master of science in management.
 He won the Hearst National Writing Championship as a student and, after graduation, taught a course in narrative writing at UF’s College of Journalism and Communications.

 Lenore Devore was named editor of The Ledger in June 2011 following 13 years as managing editor and three years before that as assistant managing editor and metro editor.
 After becoming editor, she created The Ledger’s investigative reporting team, which won the 2014 Brechner Center Award for its weekly “Eye on Polk” series.
 In addition to running The Ledger newsroom, she also oversees the News Chief and Polk Life magazine.
 She has been involved in many projects, including the creation of a Spanish-language monthly and the transition to a 24-hour news cycle.